Ryan Adams: Disputes with fans and other artists

 At a concert in October 2002, at Nashville's Ryman Auditorium, someone in the audience yelled out a request for "Summer of '69", a song by the similarly named Bryan Adams.
 Adams reacted with a stream of expletives, and ordered the house lights turned on, The Tennessean newspaper reported.
 He eventually found the fan who made the joke-request, paid him $30 cash as a refund for the show, ordered him to leave, and said he would not play another note until he had left.
 In a 2014 interview, Ryan Adams denied that the audience-member was asked to leave "for screaming a Bryan Adams song", but rather because the man was drunk: "The reason why the guy was asked to leave by me was because I was doing an a-capella three-piece with Gillian Welch, David Rawlings, and myself of 'Bartering Lines', and in between the quiet parts the guy was screaming."
 In April 2015, Ryan Adams, who had since become friends with Bryan Adams, played "Summer of '69" at the end of another performance at the Ryman in Nashville, an act described by Rolling Stone as "an olive branch to the city that was once his home".

 Adams left an angry message on critic Jim DeRogatis's answering machine, in response to a scathing review DeRogatis gave of an Adams show in 2003.

 During filming of the BBC's long-running show Songwriter's Circle, where Adams was joined by American folk-singer Janis Ian and New Zealand's Neil Finn, it was reported that he refused to participate in a number of the songs performed on the night and was generally dismissive of collaborating with the others.
 The fallout from the show resulted in an online back-and-forth argument between Adams, Ian, and members of the public, who cited Adams's rude behavior and eccentric demeanor toward his colleagues.
 In August 2017, Adams singled out Father John Misty for criticism, while a month earlier he made derogatory remarks about The Strokes through social media.

+In October 2025, Adams ended a show in Melbourne early, later writing on social media that Australia is the "worst country ever" to play in and Australians "the worst people".
+Days later, he apologized, saying that he overreacted to a heckler and was also bothered by the flash photography because of his Ménière's disease.